osdg-ai/osdg-data/README.md

 ## Dataset Information

+The **OSDG Community Dataset (OSDG-CD)** is the direct result of the work of hundreds of volunteers who have contributed to our understanding of [Sustainable Development Goals (SDGs)](https://sdgs.un.org/goals) via the [OSDG Community Platform (OSDG-CP)](https://osdg.ai/community).
+It contains thousands of text excerpts which were labelled by the community volunteers with respect to SDGs.
+The data can be used to derive insights into the nature of SDGs using either ontology-based or machine learning approaches.
+The OSDG Community Dataset will be updated on a quarterly basis.

+Please note that all versions of the dataset are hosted on **Zenodo**.
+This repository is only intended to provide examples of how the dataset can be used in practice.
+You can access different versions of the dataset using DOI handles above.
+The **Most Recent** handle **always resolves to the latest version**.

 | Version | DOI Handle |
 | --- | --- |
 | Most Recent | <a href="https://doi.org/10.5281/zenodo.7540165"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.7540165.svg" alt="DOI"></a> |